koajs/joi-router/README.md

 When `validate.type` is set to `multipart`, the incoming data must be multipart data.
 If it is not, validation will fail and the response status will be set to 400 or the value of `validate.failure` if specified.
-If successful, `ctx.request.parts` will be set to a [await-busboy][] object.
+If successful, `ctx.request.parts` will be set to an [await-busboy][] object.

 ```js